gtspencer/personal-site/content/projects/mannyverse.md

 ]
 +++

+Disclaimer: At one point I was intrigued by the idea of using verifiably scarce digital assets as primitives in video games.
+However revealed incentives of both studios and players signal the near impossibility of this.
+CS:GO will never use NFTs for game skins, because they have no financial incentive to do so, and the NFT ecosystem as a whole quickly (maybe immediately) became basterdized by get rich quick schemes, ignoring technological curiosities for sole monetary gain.
+In a perfect world, you own your game assets, and can use them anywhere.
+But our world is marred in imperfection.

 # Welcome to the Mannyverse.

 https://kintisbo.itch.io/mannyverse

-The Mannyverse is a custom world I built for a popular 3D NFT called [Mannys.game](https://mannys.game/).
+The Mannyverse is a custom world I built for a popular 3D project called [Mannys.game](https://mannys.game/).

 ## Mannys.game: An Intro
 Manny is a person.
 Manny is also a collection of non-fungible digital clones of Manny.

-The original NFT Manny created was released as a psycological [game](https://mannys.game/).
-He used a 3d body scan of himself as the token, modifying a select number to have a special characterstic (Zombie Manny, Inverted Manny, Silver Manny, etc.).
-He allowed people to mint these for .1 eth each (price at the time was about $3k).
-Once someone collected each of the 5 different Mannys, they were entitled to mint the Golden Manny, which allowed them to claim all the ethereum people had paid to mint them.
-The winner made out with over 80 eth.
+The original project Manny created was released as a psycological [game](https://mannys.game/).
+He used a 3d body scan of himself as a token, modifying a select number to have a special characterstic (Zombie Manny, Inverted Manny, Silver Manny, etc.).
+He allowed people to buy these.
+Once someone collected each of the 5 different Mannys, they were entitled to claim the Golden Manny, which allowed them to claim all the money people had paid to buy them.
+The winner made out with thousands of dollars.

-In the following weeks, Manny continued to innovate on his NFT, building integrations with other popular NFTs, as well as allowing customization in the form of a tattoo shop.
+In the following weeks, Manny continued to innovate on his project, building integrations with other popular projects, as well as allowing customization in the form of a tattoo shop.
 This continued dedication to the seemingly silly project lead me to a certain fondness for the project.
 I bought one.

 ## The Mannyverse
 I had found a 3d NFT with a lovely community.
 As a game developer, I instictually started playing with it in Unity.
 I finally had an NFT that could apply functional utility and wanted to share it with the community.
 I developed a few tenants that I felt I had to incorporate in order for the game to be successful: